stevencoutts/personal-website/README.md

 - Security headers implementation
 - Responsive design
 - Automated build script
+- Development mode with auto-rebuild

 ## Prerequisites

 - Docker installed on your system
 - Git (optional, for cloning the repository)
+- Homebrew (for macOS users, required for development mode)

 ## Getting Started